-Through the collaborative efforts of numerous community partners and volunteers, Leadership Vancouver Island was founded in 2005 in response a growing need for increased leadership capacity within Vancouver Island businesses, organization, and local government.
+Leadership Vancouver Island was founded in 2005 in response a growing need for increased leadership capacity within Vancouver Island businesses, organization, and local government.
+This was done through the collaborative efforts of numerous community partners and volunteers.

 Today, the LVI program is administered by the dedicated volunteer Board of Directors of the Leadership Society of Vancouver Island in collaboration with Community Futures Cowichan and numerous community partners.

 The Story of LVI